engineblock/engineblock-docs/docsrc/content/dev-guide/building_activities.md

 ## Using ActivityTypes

-There are a couple ways you can use your new ActivityTypes  with the EB runtime.
+There are a couple ways you can use your new ActivityTypes  with the EngineBlock runtime.
 You can mix and match these as needed.
 The most common way to integrate your ActivityTypes with the engineblock core is with Maven, but the details on thi will vary by environment.